grofte/NAMI/README.md

 If a .sol file was provided before data processing the contents of each well is displayed when the mouse pointer hovers over a well in the table.

-The 96-well table can also be generated directly by going to the "Data" menu and clicking “Load table”.

 **2.6 Various plots**

 After setting the reference temperature and generating a table there are various additional plotting options available.